 Such focus on improved settlement data, and improved measurement accuracy should have a positive impact on the operation of the system.

 b) development and capital cost and operating cost implications:

-An offline process could be used to deal with the revised arrangements set out in the proposal, without the need for significant development and at low cost.
+An offline process could be used to deal with the revised arrangements set out in the proposal, without the need for significant development.